Upcoming Events

 Every year, thousands of Nepali students finish their +2 and face the same big question: “Now what?”
 You have worked hard to get here.
 But now comes a decision that can shape your entire career.
 Should you go for Science, specifically Computer Science, or take the Management route?

 That is exactly why this guide exists.
-By the time you finish reading, you will clearly understand the scope, salary, and career opportunities of both Computer Science and Management in Nepal.
+By the time you finish reading, you will clearly understand the scope, salary, and career opportunities of both computer science and management in Nepal.
 You will also learn the key differences about Computer Science vs Management Information Systems, and most importantly, you will have a clearer idea of which path is right for you.

 Let us break it all down, simply and honestly.